jibidus/monitofen/doc/infra.md

+# How to run Monitofen with a Docker 🐳?

+1. Run `make docker-start` where `http://[boiler_url]` is the http base url to your boiler (ex: `http://192.168.1.2:80`).

+2. Setup database with `make docker-db-setup`

+Now, you can:

+- Browse `http://localhost:3000` to see fake data on last 3 days.
+- Or import real measures from your boiler with `make docker-import` before.

+Note: `make docker-cleanup` can be useful to cleanup all docker images.

-# How to install Monitofen on Raspberry Pi OS Lite?
+# How to install Monitofen on Raspberry Pi OS Lite 🍓?

 ## Overview